-Table 1: Official Rates of Annual Population Growth by Urban/Rural Classification of Residence
+Table I: Official Rates of Annual Population Growth by Urban/Rural Classification of Residence

 Much of Port Vila's recent growth, however, has occurred outside of the formal municipal boundary (see Table 2), with Greater Port Vila's population having doubled in the decade preceding 2009 at an annual growth rate of 10.7%.
 As such, the apparent slowing rates of municipal growth (shown in Table 1) do not necessarily reflect trends in overall urbanisation, but rather the limits to growth within the municipal boundaries of Port Vila and Luganville.
 Further, if Port Vila's peri-urban population is removed from 'Rural' growth calculations, national non-urban annual growth between 1999 and 2009 falls to less than 1%.
+These figures emphasise the importance of the urbanisation processes that are occurring in Vanuatu, further illustrated by Figure 7 below.